nrfconnect/sdk-nrf/samples/matter/light_switch/README.rst

 Matter CLI commands
 ===================

-If you build the application using the ``debug`` build type, you can use a series of commands to control the light switch device.
+If you build the application with the :ref:`debug configuration <matter_light_switch_custom_configs>`, you can use a series of commands to control the light switch device.
 These commands can be sent to one device (unicast) or a group of devices (groupcast).

 Unicast commands